kloggy/Home-Assistant/packages/garden_v2/README.md

 __Note -__ I use a theme called `dark_teal` (available here https://github.com/aFFekopp/dark_teal and via HACS) but I *think* it should work with the default HA theme as well.

+<h2>Prerequisites</h2>

+__sensor.time__ is needed somewhere in your config

+I have written in some notification functionality.
+I use it so that when I am away on holiday it tells me when irrigation starts and ends.
+In order for this to be used you will need to have two extra 'helpers':

+`input_text.notifications_user1_name` and
+`input_text.notifications_user2_name`

+Mine are elsewhere in my config because they are part of my notifiaction system.
+The actual notifications are also handled outside the package so some changes will be needed to suit whatever notification methods you choose to use.

-__Note -__ The Lovelace interface makes use of many custom cards (all installable using HACS https://github.com/hacs):
+__The Lovelace interface__ makes use of many custom cards (all installable using HACS https://github.com/hacs):

 - card-mod (https://github.com/thomasloven/lovelace-card-mod)